Yaniv-Tzipin/communication_networks/HW_1/README.md

 Applies a Caesar cipher shift of X to plaintext (result is lowercase).

-Example response: "the ciphertext is: Y"
+For a valid input X, the output will be: "the ciphertext is: Y" (Y is ciphered X).

-If plaintext contains characters other than English letters or spaces: "error: invalid input"
+If plaintext contains characters other than English letters or spaces: "error: invalid input".

 d. quit